 Takaful is a system based on mutual assistance which was approved by the Islamic Fiqh Council in 1985 as a Shari'a compliant alternative to conventional insurance.
 Commercial insurance is considered unlawful because it involves prohibited elements including maisir (gambling), riba (interest) and gharar (uncertainty).
 On this page you can find out more about Takaful and the latest forecasts for the sector.

 The differing approaches to Islamic finance around the world has resulted in a lack of consistency between countries in the tax treatment of Islamic products.
-On this page we provide a selection of articles summarising the current position and highlight some of the contributions to the ongoing discussion.
+On this page we provide a selection of articles, books and guides summarising the current position and highlight some of the contributions to the ongoing discussion.

 The accounting practices adopted by firms in the Islamic finance sector have not unexpectedly varied across the world, being largely dependent on the regulatory environment of each jurisdiction.
 On this page we highlight some of the articles, research papers and reports from the ongoing discussion on the application and development of accounting standards for Islamic finance.